How we count fish

 When there are more fish in an area, it's usually easier for commercial fishers to catch the same amount from one year to the next.
 When there are less fish, they'll need to work harder to catch the same amount.
 However, this information sometimes gives us a false sense of overall abundance.
 If fishers were to start using new catch technology, we'd have to be careful how we interpreted the data.

 In many important fisheries, we also gather information about the length and age of fish caught.
-Some of this comes from MPI observers on board fishing vessels.
+Some of this comes from Fisheries New Zealand observers on board fishing vessels.
 Knowing the catch rates and the size and age of fish being caught are often enough to tell us how sustainable a particular catch level is.

 Research studies used in valuable fisheries

 In high-value fisheries, there's often a desire to catch more fish.
 To give us better information, we use research vessels to carry out surveys or tagging studies.
 These are expensive, but give us independent estimates of fish abundance.
 We repeat some of these at regular intervals so we can track trends in abundance over time.